sgiori11/sgiori11/README.md

 ### Hi hei ciao! 👋

-🌱 Currently building a job board that matches Italian startups and founders to IT talent [Nextjs, React, Node] <br>
+🌱 Just a California gal living in Italy :it:, building a job board that matches Italian startups with IT talent. <br>
-⚡ Fun fact: I'm a California gal :ocean: currently living in Italy :it:, and I've also lived in Norway and Ireland.
-I like to travel, but I <em>love</em> to move :sunglasses:
+⚡ Current stack: Nextjs, React, Node, CSS/SASS

 <!--